ZakaHaceCosas/personaplus/core/DOCS.md

 >
 > In those cases, the number will be returned as part of the object, not as a standalone number.

-Then there's the `OpenHealthResponsePredictable`, which - as the name implies - is a *predictable* version of the OH response.
+Then there's the `CoreLibraryResponsePredictable`, which - as the name implies - is a *predictable* version of the CL response.
 In other words, there are no optional params and subject? is not optional (subject).

-And lastly, there's `OpenHealthResponseVersatile`, which is the opposite: more params are optional, meaning you can, for example, not get a `subject.weight` value returned, in the case it's not required by the function in the 1st place.
+And lastly, there's `CoreLibraryResponseVersatile`, which is the opposite: more params are optional, meaning you can, for example, not get a `subject.weight` value returned, in the case it's not required by the function in the 1st place.

 ## What to expect from the other functions?

-There's `getSource()`, which returns a string with the URLs to all the sources of knoweledge used to develop the function, write it's explanation, and so on.
+There's `getSource()`, which returns a string with the URLs to all the sources of knowledge used to develop the function, write it's explanation, and so on.
 The string will look like this: `"https://website-one.gov and https://website-two.org`.

 And then there's `getLastUpdated()`, which returns a string with the last time the function ITSELF was updated (using the DD/MM/YYYY format).